QuentinRa/blog.quentinra.dev/maths/probabilities/index.md

 = \int_{a}^{b} \int_{c}^{d} f_{X,Y}(x, y)\ dx\ dy
 @

 This notion can be extended to n variables.
-In French, we are calling 2 variables a `couple` of random variables while we are calling n variables a vector/`vecteur` of random variables.
+In French, we are calling 2 variables a `couple` of random variables, while we are calling n variables a vector/`vecteur` of random variables.

 The name Bi-variate distribution is used for the joint distribution of two variables.
 The opposite would be Multi-variate distribution.